maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/no-party-preference.md

 ---
-title: "How do I vote for President if I am registered as No Party Preference?"
+title: "How do I vote for President in the Primary if I am registered as No Party Preference?"
 published: true
 weight: 15
 section: "voting-basics"